windupmerchant/init-inert/README.md

 Tigthen that Loop with [Guard](https://github.com/guard/guard/)
 ----------------------------
 - Add gems 'guard' & 'guard-rspec' to your :development group, & $ bundle.
-- Generate an empty Guardfile with `$ bundle exec guard init rspec`
+- Generate an Rspec Guardfile with `$ bundle exec guard init rspec`
 - [Optional: install growlnotify & gem 'growl']
 - Always run guard with `$ bundle exec guard`
 - Caution: Guard will, by default, watch directories that don't, by default, exist.